 Anger, one of the five stages of grief first conceptualized by the renowned psychiatrist Elisabeth Kübler-Ross, is arguably one of the most difficult human emotions to deal with.
 Once you realize that you can't deny the loss of your loved one, you may start to feel anger or even rage.
 The anger stage of grief is a normal part of the grieving process.

-Six Tips for Dealing With Your Anger
+Six Tips for Dealing With Grief and Anger

 1. Allow Yourself to Feel Angry

 When you feel angry over the loss of a loved one, it can be tempting to suppress your feelings by trying to put on a strong front or a happy face, especially if you feel like others around you are relying on you to keep it together.
-When you don't allow yourself to feel angry, you might find yourself blaming others, lashing out or reacting in other unhealthy and counterproductive ways.
+When you don't allow yourself to feel angry, you might find yourself blaming others, lashing out, or reacting in other unhealthy and counterproductive ways.
 Although these are all common reactions to anger, they are likely to make the anger phase of grief more challenging.

 Accept what you feel and realize that anger is a normal reaction to grief.
 Let your feelings come naturally.
 If you don't feel angry yet, you might be in another stage of the grieving process, such as denial.
-However, according to grief expert David Kessler in an article for Grief.com, the more you allow yourself to feel anger (when you actually do feel angry), the more it will start to dissolve and the sooner you'll begin to heal.
+However, according to grief expert David Kessler in an article for Grief.com, the more you allow yourself to feel anger (when you actually do feel angry), the more it will start to dissolve, and the sooner you'll begin to heal.